buotex/blog/posts/gertz/tempdb.markdown

 - Is a **Transaction time** database, each record is an interval
 - At every timestamp it represents a "Valid time" db

+##Data structures
+- Previous data structures do not automagically increase the end-time for objects which are still alive, they would require an update for every time step
+- The preferred data structure to handle Bitemporal datases is the MVBT[^btree]
 ##Summary
 - It is possible to change the past / future with valid time models, not with transaction time.
 - A valid time column is most appropriate when changes to rows occur relatively infrequently.
 To represent attributes that change very frequently, such as a point of sale table, an event table is preferable to a valid-time table.
-- The preferred data structure to handle Bitemporal datases is the MVBT[^btree]

 #Footnotes
 Transaction time